 The more prepared you both are, the less likely an emotional crisis is afterwards.
 Give the groom tasks that he can do well and cut him some slack if he makes mistakes, otherwise he’ll see your behaviour as controlling.

 And take time out together during the wedding preparations; don’t let the wedding take over your whole lives and forget why you’re actually getting hitched.

-Most brides experience massively mixed emotions on and after their wedding day.
-It’s a day of extremes; it’s self indulgent, but you also have to please other people and stay incredibly organised, which is draining.
+Don’t be surprised if you feel mixed emotions on and after their wedding day.
+It’s a day of extremes; it’s self-indulgent, but you also have to please other people and stay incredibly organised, which is draining.

 Expect that nerves, anxiety, tiredness and stress will take over at some point during the day, but this will pass.
 A sip or two of champagne is fine but alcohol will heighten these emotions and intensify the wedding hangover.
 Adrenalin will also kick-in, but it’s important to eat something to maintain your energy levels and keep drinking water to de-stress your body physically.